architech-boards/lora-documentation/source/qs1.rst

 Quick start guide
 -----------------

 This guide is valid if you can choose by yourself the devaddr on the registration device of the Actility webpage.
-If you want upgrade the firmware to the newest version go to :ref:`develop`.
+If you want upgrade the firmware to the newest version then go to :ref:`quick13`.

 In order to see working the Sensor Node Lora you have to register the device on the `activity website <http://actility.thingpark.com/portal/web>`_ clicking on **Create an account**.
 After the registration login and you will access the main page.